Reggie Martin

 Reggie Brian Martin (born 27 November 1978) is an Australian politician.
 He has been a Labor member of the South Australian Legislative Council since the 2022 state election.

 Martin was born in Port Adelaide and was educated at Taperoo High School and the University of Adelaide.
 He became an official in the Shop, Distributive and Allied Employees Association and rose to become assistant secretary of the state Labor Party in 2011 and state secretary from 2012.

+Martin was elected President of the South Australian Legislative Council on 5 May 2026, assuming the position after Labor's victory at the 2026 state election.